codeaudit/marmot/README.md

 ```
 curl -X POST http://localhost:2332/postImage/marmot.png --data-binary "@marmot.png"
 ```
 where `marmot.png` is an image in your `pwd` that you'd like to know if it is indeed, a marmot (or any descriptor listed in `CLOUD_VISION_MARMOT_CHECKS`).
+If it is, in fact, a marmot, then it will be added to the linked toadserver.

-There should be a file added to the toadserver.
-See [this tutorial](https://docs.erisindustries.com/tutorials/advanced/servicesmaking/) for more information on checking that it worked.
+See [this tutorial](https://docs.erisindustries.com/tutorials/advanced/servicesmaking/) for more information on checking that it was added.

 ## With Docker

-When you `pwd` is this repo and assuming `run.sh` has been run:
+When your `pwd` is this repo and assuming `run.sh` has been run:
 ```
 docker build -t quay.io/eris/marmot .
 docker run -d -p 2332:2332 --link eris_service_toadserver_srv_1:ts -e "TOADSERVER_HOST=ts" -e "CLOUD_VISION_API_KEY=$CLOUD_VISION_API_KEY" -e "CLOUD_VISION_MARMOT_CHECKS=$CLOUD_VISION_MARMOT_CHECKS" quay.io/eris/marmot